 A couple of years ago, i was not good idea, but now we think the CPU mining as a supplement may be appropriate.
 No extra cost, except 3 minutes to create an extra task in MinerOS.
 If you have many rigs, I think it’s worth it.
 But it’s up to everyone to decide.

-Good luck and profitable mining!
+Good luck and profitable mining with our mining OS!